 - In general, the increasing of rhythmic skills increases students' confidence.

-Other research has shown that children with special needs can benefit from the positive effect of drumming experiences in many ways: social behaviour, grief, self-expression, self-esteem, group cohesion, depression, behavioral issues, bi-manual coordination, and more!
+Research has shown that children with special needs, including schoolchildren diagnosed with autism, can benefit from the positive effect of drumming experiences in many ways including social behaviour, grief, self-expression, self-esteem, group cohesion, depression, behavioural issues, bi-manual coordination, and more!

-Stagg Drumkits are great, with prices starting at just £169 (price correct as of October 2015, subject to change) making their kits the most affordable starter kits we sell.
+Mapex Tornado kits are great value (Pictured Left), with prices starting at under £400 (subject to change) making their kits the most affordable starter kits we sell.
 If you're on a budget then other musical instruments may offer a fun alternative for children to experiment with rhythm: Our selection of Percussion Instruments includes shakers, Tambourines and Cajons.

 - Will the other people at home be annoyed by the noise caused by the drums?
 Are the neighbours likely to complain?
 If you answer YES, then you need an electronic drum kit.